das2000sidd/Single-Cell-RNA-Seq-Project/README.md

-# Violin plot for mitochindroal and ribosomal content for various tissue types
+# Violin plot for mitochondrial and ribosomal content for various tissue types